 Did I mention this area has a vibrant nightlife?
-I was at the mercy of a bunch of 21-year-olds, just to be clear, no one was dragging anyone, I went on my own free will.
-We started with drinks at Santos, good vibe, seriously, what do I know except that it was fun!
-After drinks, we headed next door to Philemon Bar for more drinks, (ya we did) I was feeling a bit nostalgic…Tequila shots?
+I was at the mercy of a bunch of 21-year-olds; just to be clear, no one was dragging anyone.
+So I went of my own free will.
+We started with drinks at Santos good vibe; seriously, what do I know, except it was fun!
+After drinks, we headed next door to Philemon Bar for more drinks (ya, we did).
+I was feeling a bit nostalgic…Tequila shots?

 Lastly…a walk (a hike for some) to the top of MOUNT ROYAL, which on a beautiful day makes it all worthwhile.